LaunchPlatform/bq/README.md

 BeanQueue is designed to be as customizable as much as possible.
 Of course, you can define your own SQLAlchemy model instead of using the ones we provided.

-To make defining your own `Task` model or `Worker` model much easier, you can use our mixin classes:
+To make defining your own `Task`, `Worker` or `Event` model much easier, you can use our mixin classes:

 - `bq.TaskModelMixin`: provides task model columns
 - `bq.TaskModelRefWorkerMixin`: provides foreign key column and relationship to `bq.Worker`
+- `bq.TaskModelRefParentMixin`: provides foreign key column and relationship to children `bq.Task` created during processing
+- `bq.TaskModelRefEventMixin`: provides foreign key column and relationship to `bq.Event`
 - `bq.WorkerModelMixin`: provides worker model columns
 - `bq.WorkerRefMixin`: provides relationship to `bq.Task`
+- `bq.EventModelMixin`: provides event model columns
+- `bq.EventModelRefTaskMixin`: provides foreign key column and relationship to `bq.Task`

 Here's an example for defining your own Task model: